Trust4v/Gantt-Chart-Maker/README.md

 If you want something to be "selected" (another color in the chart as well as being listed at the top) either name it "Cowbrush" or change the variable "specified_tag_id" to whatever.

 ### 2
-To see how the program looks simply download and open the index file.
+To see how the program looks: https://trust4v.github.io/Gantt-Chart-Maker/